amans199/Simple-Wp-News-theme-with-ads/README.md

 ### Installing and Deployment
 1. Download this theme as ZIP file.
 2. Upload the file to your wordpress site into themes DIR.
-3. After activating the theme it will show a message of the plugins needed so click on ( begin install )
+3. After activating the theme it will show a message of all the plugins needed so click on ( begin install )
 4. ACF will be installed with the fields needed..
 5. Start adding new posts